Catholic Charities sees some illness among families reunited after border separations

 While the cases were not serious, they prompted officials with Catholic Charities of San Antonio to put out a plea for volunteer medical professionals in anticipation of hundreds more reunified families arriving at the charity to receive services.

-Catholic Charities CEO Antonio Fernandez said the group's workers disposed of the clothes of the two kids with apparent skin problems and informed employees to take precautionary measures such as washing their own hands.
+Catholic Charities CEO Antonio Fernandez said the group's workers disposed of the clothes of the two children with apparent skin problems and told employees to take precautionary measures such as washing own hands.

 One of the children with scabies, who arrived Monday, also had breathing issues, Fernandez said.
 A parent also had some respiratory issues, he said.